Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project05_capstone/finished/README.md

 5. Create & assign all neede permissions accordingly
 6. After you created all permissions this app needs, go back to `Users and Roles` => `Roles` and select the role you recently created.
 6. Under `Permissions`, assign all permissions you want this role to have.

+### Auth0 for to use existing API
+If you want to access the real, temporary API, bearer tokens for all 3 roles are included in the `config.py` file